ether-camp/studio-book/running_your_app.md

 There you see  that your transaction went throuh and gas got spent..
 This little example doesn't do much... fork it and make your own app.. visit the [slack page for support](https://ether-camp-friends.slack.com/messages/general/)

-If you found this documentation useful you can send some ethers to the author's address:
+If you found this documentation useful you can send some live ethers to the author's address:
 0x44cd5bb33b14e2d12bb2e3cd4428d8238dd0ecf1